Philadelphia Eagles vs. Detroit Lions NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- Philadelphia and its opponents have combined to score more than 48.5 points in four of seven games this season.
+- Philadelphia has combined with its opponents to score more than 48 points in four of seven games this season.

-- The combined points per game average of the two teams, 41, is 7.5 points fewer than Sunday's over/under.
+- Sunday's over/under is 7.0 points higher than the combined 41 PPG average of the two teams.

-- The 55 points per game these two squads have allowed their opponents to score this season are 6.5 more than the 48.5 total in this contest.
+- The 55 points per game these two squads have surrendered to opponents this season are 7.0 more than the 48 over/under in this contest.

-- The average total in Eagles games this season is 50.0, 1.5 points more than Sunday's total of 48.5.
+- The Eagles and their opponents have scored an average of 50.0 points per game in 2020, 2.0 more than Sunday's total.

-- In 2020, games involving the Lions have averaged a total of 47.7 points, 0.8 fewer than this game's set over/under.
+- The 47.7 PPG average total in Lions games this season is 0.3 points fewer than this game's over/under.

 Eagles stats and trends

-- Philadelphia has three wins against the spread in seven games this year.
+- Philadelphia has three wins against the spread in seven games this season.

-- Philadelphia's games this year have eclipsed the over/under in 42.9% of its opportunities (three times in seven games with a set point total).
+- Philadelphia's games this year have hit the over in 42.9% of its opportunities (three times in seven games with a set point total).

-- When Philadelphia records more than 28.6 points, it is 1-1 against the spread and 1-1 overall.
+- Philadelphia is 1-1 against the spread and 1-1 overall in games when it puts up more than 28.6 points.

-- In games that Philadelphia totals more than 383 yards, the team is 1-1 against the spread and 1-1 overall.
+- Philadelphia is 1-1 against the spread and 1-1 overall when the team totals over 383.0 yards.

-- The Eagles have seven turnovers this season, equal to the number of takeaways for the Lions.
+- The Eagles have seven giveaways this season, while the Lions have seven takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Philadelphia's matchup with the Lions.